Why Lakewood Has Unique Food Truck Regulations

 Lakewood sits at the western edge of the Denver metro area, straddling Jefferson County with a population of roughly 160,000 residents.
 The city has developed its own set of mobile food vendor regulations that reflect its suburban character and proximity to the foothills.
 If you are planning to operate a food truck in Lakewood, you will need to navigate requirements from multiple agencies at the city, county, and state levels.

-Unlike some neighboring cities that have streamlined their food truck permitting, Lakewood requires operators to obtain approvals from the Jefferson County Public Health department, the Lakewood Fire Department, and the city’s community development division.
+Unlike some neighboring cities that have simplified their food truck permitting, Lakewood requires operators to obtain approvals from the Jefferson County Public Health department, the Lakewood Fire Department, and the city’s community development division.
 Understanding each agency’s expectations before you invest in a build can save you thousands of dollars and months of delays.

 The Three Agencies You Must Satisfy